Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 You are likely to awaken your genius when you live by your highest value and pursue challenges that inspire you.

 There are so many people out there doing bungee jumps, walking on coals and doing rope climbing – all of which are useful metaphors for courage.
-But these metaphors are totally insignificant compared to the courage it takes just to be your true and authentic self.
+But these metaphors are totally insignificant compared to the courage it takes just to be your true genius and authentic self.

 Start each week with a boost of inspiration from Dr. John Demartini.
 To receive your Monday inspired quote click HERE: